-Lower Twin and Snag Lakes Loop Trail is a 14.6 mile moderately trafficked loop trail located near Westwood, CA that features beautiful wild flowers and is rated as moderate.
+Lower Twin and Snag Lakes Loop Trail is a 14.6 mile moderately trafficked loop trail located near Westwood, California that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible from June until October.

 We recently did a varient of this loop on a three-night backpacking trip.
 We left from Summit Lake, went by the Twin Lakes and stopped at Rainbow Lake.
 Then we went to Butte lake via Cinder Cone (neither of which is a part of the trail this page is for).
 The next day we went to Snag lake and the net day we left.
 We did not go to Horseshoe Lake and the loop we did was 25 or 26 miles.

 The trail from Summit to Rainbow is a fairly easy five miles and I posted a review with photos of that on the Rainbow Lake trail page.

 The trail around Snag Lake is pretty flat but is covered in scores of downed trees which must be gone over, around or under.
 There are also two tricky creek crossings.

 On our travels we saw a Yellow-Bellied Marmot, many Black Tailed Deer, Bald Eagles, Western Tanagers, Mountain Bluebirds, American Goldfinches, Killdeer, Sindpipers (and a sandpiper nest), and more.